 - Being back to basics.
 Food, shelter, water, sleep.
-You did not have to really worry about anything else but the basics when walking the Camino de Santiago.
+You don’t have to really worry about anything else but the basics when walking the Camino de Santiago.
 It’s incredibly freeing.

 - The scenery.
 Spring in Spain is magnificent.
-I chose this time of year both times, because I wanted to enjoy the wildflowers and they did not disappoint.
-It was breathtaking every day.
+I chose this time of year for both Camino wanders, because I wanted to enjoy the wildflowers and they did not disappoint.
+It was breathtaking every single day.

 - The support I received.
 Learning of the support I had online and at home.
 It was life changing for me.
 And believe me when I say, getting those supportive messages helped me some days to keep walking.
 It’s what kept me walking 800km across Spain!

 4 Things I Didn’t Like So Much

 - Past Sarria, the vibe changed.
-The pilgrim community I had felt prior was not there.
+The pilgrim community I had felt prior was not there past Sarria.
 It was grunts, headphones and bed runs.
 It saddened me that people seemed to be missing the point of the Camino.
 The Camino had become more of a tourist attraction.
 For me, it was more than a bucket list item to be checked off, or something to put on the CV.
-(Yes, people actually do include it.
-Apparently it’s a ‘corp’ for millennials in Europe to say on their resumé that they’ve walked the Camino.)
+(Yes, people actually do include it on their resumés.
+Apparently it’s a thing for millennials in Europe.)

 - Having to send my pack onwards because of my back injury.
 I had wanted to carry my pack the entire way.
 Having to send it on, I lost some flexibility with where to stay, sometimes pushing myself further than what was comfortable because my backpack had been forwarded.
 I also learned I had too much stuff but learned in the end what I really needed.

 - The Cliques.
 By two thirds along the Camino, people had their Camino families sorted, but mine had moved on because of my slow pace.
 I often felt I was intruding on cliques by walking with them, or that they weren’t open to include more into their tribe.
 I pushed my way in when I needed company though, I have to admit.
-On my second wander, I found it weird, even walking as a couple, that people still weren’t open to walking with us much of the time, and believe me when I say, we were very open to including people.
-I think that was because of my first Camino experience.
+On my second wander, I found it weird that people weren’t open to walking with us because we were walking as a couple.
+We were very open to walking with others but people often said they didn’t want to ‘intrude’.

 - Lack of variety with Pilgrim meals.
 Pork or Chicken.
 I often looked for other options.
 Cities were great for getting a tapas fix, for example.
-I also figured out that going vegetarian was a good idea because you sometimes got salads as an option or grilled vegetables instead of dried out pork.
+I also figured out asking for the vegetarian was a better idea because you sometimes got salads as an option or grilled vegetables instead of dried out pork.

 4 Things I Learned About Myself

 - My Perseverance.
 When there is a goal to be accomplished, I kick ass.
 Slow and Steady wins every time.
-No matter the obstacles, keep the goals small and manageable to reach the end goal.
+No matter the obstacles, I learned to keep the goals small and manageable and I’ll reach the end goal.
 I mean, shit – I walked 800k, across Spain!
 Twice in two years!
-Boom!
+BOOM!

 - Laughter is the key.
 It’s the key to making the time go faster and to enjoy the journey.
 Even with bad Dad Jokes.
 Two of my Camino Angels, Jerry and Sharon told me their goal each day is to make each other laugh.
 I love that.

 - I discovered that I am interesting and funny.
 I just need to relax and open up.
 Not everyone may appreciate my sense of humour but that’s not important.
-Their loss.
+That’s their loss.
 I appreciate my sense of humour and the joy it brings to my life.

 - I need private time, and I need down time, which are two very different things.
 Both are essential to accomplish what I need to do.
 This goes for all parts of my life, but for the Camino, I could not have finished the entire journey if I stayed only in dorms.
-By staying in private rooms with private bathrooms every three or four days, I could select, rest and sleep.
+By staying in private rooms with private bathrooms every three or four days, I could truly rest and sleep.
 I mean there are snorers in the Albergue that are seriously going for the Olympic Gold.
 But having that privacy too, I could rest my soul and that transcends to my entire life.

 What Would I Do Differently